ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step2.md

   `movies-api-java` is taking a lot of time to respond to these queries, which makes for a poor user experience.

+  Why are these requests taking so long?
+Let's use the Datadog tools to find out.

-To be able to investigate this issue further, let's add Datadog APM and Continuous Profiling to `movies-api-java`.
+Proceed to the next step to add Datadog APM and Continuous Profiling to `movies-api-java`.